SammyEnigma/winfoom/README.md

 Starting with v3.3.0 it is possible to modify the config directory location by setting the `WINFOOM_CONFIG` environment variable.
 When this variable is not set, the default value would be `WINFOOM_CONFIG=<user.home.directory.path>`.
 This allows running multiple instances of the application having different configurations.

+For GUI-less management you need `foomcli.zip` containing:
+* `foomcli.bat` manages the application (Windows systems)
+* `foomcli.sh` manages the application (Linux/Macos systems, needs to be made executable)

 ## Winfoom's logs
 The application log file is placed under `<WINFOOM_CONFIG>/.winfoom/logs` directory.